dnndev/xmp-docs/forms.md

 ## Form Controls

 Form controls are the building blocks of your forms — the text boxes, dropdowns, checkboxes, and other input elements your visitors interact with.
-Each control binds to a database field using the `DataField` attribute, so XMod Pro knows where to save the value.
+Each control is linked (or "bound") to a database field using the `DataField` attribute, so XMod Pro knows where to save the value.

 Some commonly used controls: